SinghNavnoor/Classification_prediction_of_income/README.md

 # Income Prediction
-## Using the demographics of an individual as features to predict which income class do they belong to.
+## Using the demographics of an individual to predict which income class do they belong to.

 ### Navnoor Singh Kahlon